Content

 Moisturizers, ointments, and lotions to reduce itching

-If a particular medication isn’t working as well as you’d like or you’re experiencing intolerable side effects, it’s a good idea to reach out to your healthcare provider and explore other treatment options.
+In addition, if a particular medication isn’t working as well as you’d like or you’re experiencing intolerable side effects, it’s a good idea to reach out to your healthcare provider and explore other treatment options.

 Medicated psoriasis shampoos often contain ingredients like: